-EDITOR’S NOTE: From February 5, 2018 to May 20, 2018, we are only accepting submissions for the SmokeLong Quarterly Award for Flash Fiction.
+EDITOR’S NOTE: From February 5, 2018 to May 20, 2018, we are accepting submissions only for the SmokeLong Quarterly Award for Flash Fiction.
 Regular submissions will resume on May 21, 2018.
 Click here for more information on the contest.

 What You Need to Know